etalab/udata-analysis-service/README.md

 # udata-analysis-service

+**⚠️ This repository is archived following the use of Webhooks instead of Kafka in udata.**

 This service's purpose is to analyse udata datalake files to enrich the metadata, starting with CSVs.
 It uses csv-detective to detect the type and format of CSV columns by checking both headers and contents.